Simon Renard: Life

-Mary threw a banquet when Renard's colleagues, Scheyfve, Jean de Montmorency, Sieur de Courriéres, and Jacques de Marnix, Sieur de Thoulouse, left England in October 1553.
-Renard noted that Princess Elizabeth, Mary's half-sister, and Lady Lennox, Mary's preferred heir, were seated together in a window.
-Renard negotiated the marriage of Queen Mary I with the future King Philip II of Spain.

-Renard's diplomatic career was eventually compromised by his former secretary or master household in London.
-Etienne Quiclet, who sold his ciphers and papers to the French.
-In September 1557 Quiclet was put on trial in France and revealed secrets that embarrassed Renard.
-Philip, who unlike his father had never liked or trusted Renard, dismissed him in the following year.

 Military secrets

 In France in 1549, Renard took information from several informants, three of whom he called Mars, Mercury, and the Captain.
 The Captain was perhaps Captain Marino who with his brother Ippolito, the Man from Lyons, and Colonel Melun of Cremona, an exile from Milan, who also provided military information to his colleague Jean de Saint Mauris.
 Marino's intelligence came from his nephew who served with Coligny.
 Mercury and the Captain offered information on the weaknesses of French and Piedmontese fortifications.
 Mercury's brother was a soldier in Scotland under d'Esse.
 The Captain was knowledgeable of Venetian affairs.